Inclement weather in UAE: All you need to know about upcoming rains, hail

 An expert from the National Centre of Meteorology (NCM) earlier told Khaleej Times that although the UAE is gearing up for challenging weather conditions starting Wednesday, it is not expected to be the same as the rainfall experienced on April 16.

-The next couple of days will witness moderate to heavy rainfall over scattered areas, occasionally accompanied by lightning and thunder, with a probability of hail, said Dr Ahmed Habib, the weather specialist at the National Centre of Meteorology (NCM).
-Residents can expect rain of varying intensities, as well as thunder and lightning later in the week.
+May 2-3 is identified as the ‘peak’ of the situation.
+This is the NCM's forecast:

-As residents prepare for unsettled weather and rainfall on Thursday, Dr Habib stressed that May 2-3 is identified as the ‘peak’ of the situation.
+Tuesday and Wednesday: Local rain-bearing cumulus clouds during the day, with a possibility of "small-sized" hail in the eastern regions, extending to some inland and western areas.

-From Wednesday evening until Thursday and Friday, the country will be affected by unstable weather associated with different cloud types accompanied with small convective clouds starting from the West.
-Moderate to heavy rainfall will extend over most areas of the country on Thursday, even going into Friday.
+Wednesday night till Thursday: Moderate to heavy rains in different areas, with lightning and thunder at times.
+Hail likely in the western regions, the coasts, and some eastern regions.

 Residents of the UAE, especially those residing in the eastern and northern areas of Ras Al Khaimah and Fujairah, are advised to exercise additional caution when venturing outdoors.